The Aryan School

 The Aryan School is a co-educational independent boarding school in Dehradun, Uttarakhand, India.
 Founded in 2001 by Sunny Gupta director of Wheezal Labs, "the biggest homoeopathic combinations unit in northern India".
-The school offers modern education based on the Vedic principal.
+The school offers modern education based on the Vedic principle.

 Campus

 The school campus is in the heart of the Dehradun Valley located at Malsi Green area on Mussoorie Road near to Mussoorie diversion, ten minutes from the Clock Tower.
 'Smart' classrooms are in place.
 The school has an auditorium for functions and for movies.
 Dehradun is known for its weather and the school is located near a wooded hillock and the valley of Dehradun.

 Curriculum

 The school is affiliated by the ICSE Board, New Delhi, which conducts the ICSE (Std.
 10) and ISC (Std.
 12) examinations.
 As required by the CISCE, the subjects for ICSE and ISC examinations are taught in English.

 Co-curricular

 Co-curricular activities consist of hobbies, publications, special interest clubs, community service, art and craft, clay modeling, pottery, sculpture, Indian dance and Indian and Western music.